 Investigations & Hotline Allegations

-Law enforcement personnel from the Department of Defense (DoD), Department for State (State), and the U.S. Agency for International Development (USAID) Offices of Inspector General (OIGs) investigate allegations of criminal misconduct that might compromise or involve U.S. Government programs and operations.
-The DoD, State, and USAID OIGs each maintain their own hotline to receive complaints specific to their agency.
-The hotlines provide a confidential, reliable means for individuals to report suspected violations of law, rule, or regulation; mismanagement; gross waste of funds; or abuse of authority.
+Law enforcement personnel from various agencies investigate allegations of criminal misconduct that might compromise or involve U.S. Government programs and operations.
+Each agency maintains their own hotline to receive complaints specific to their agency providing a confidential, reliable means to report suspected violations of law, rule, or regulation; mismanagement; gross waste of funds; or abuse of authority.

 Investigators and Partners Involved